-Students who intentionally damage, deface, or take school property or personal property without permission.
-Damage or defacement includes graffiti, school Assault as defined in this section by multiple students on one or more other students.
+Students who initiate or antagonize, by verbal, written, or physical act, a simple or aggravated assault (as defined in this section) by multiple students on one or more other students.
 This does not refer to a Mutual Fight as defined in this section, but a physical confrontation in which one or more students can be determined to be the aggressors.